Pierstoval/CharacterManagerBundle/README.md

 ## License

-The project is published under GPL license.
+The project is published under MIT license.
 See the [license file](LICENSE) for more information.